Homeless being removed from state property is harassment, advocate says

 Rice said 24 hours is not enough time to relocate.

-Sheriff Chris Amason told The Transcript his deputies are enforcing the law with compassion in mind.
+Sheriff Chris Amason told The American his deputies are enforcing the law with compassion in mind.

 “I have a heart for the homeless, and I am all about giving people a hand up to help them, but I am charged with the safety and security of the people in Cleveland County,” he said.
 “When we have these camps that pop up and you have the unsanitary conditions ... it becomes a public health problem.
 When we get a call from those owners we are going to have them removed.
 The issue, I’m told, is that we’re just displacing them.
 But right now, there’s not a better option available to us.
 A lot of the time we are offering resources to these individuals and some take ‘em but the majority don’t want to do it, so our hands are tied.”